Cray-HPE/docs-csm/troubleshooting/dhcp_runbook.md

 ```

 - The expectation is to have more than 0 `IPv4 lease(s) Found`.
-- If you see `"0 IPv4 lease(s) found."`, that indicates base config is being loaded or a network issue.
+- If you see `"0 IPv4 lease(s) found."`, that indicates base configuration is being loaded or a network issue.

 ### 1.6 Check dhcp-helper.py output